eeyearn/mouse-jiggler/README.md

 ```

 **Note:** You'll need to activate the virtual environment (step 3) each time you open a new terminal session before running the application.

+**Windows Troubleshooting:** If you get an error that Python was not found, try:
+- Using `python` instead of `python3`
+- Using `py` (Python launcher) instead
+- Installing Python from [python.org](https://www.python.org/downloads/) and make sure to check "Add Python to PATH" during installation
+- Disabling Windows App execution aliases: Settings > Apps > Advanced app settings > App execution aliases, then turn off Python aliases

 ## Usage